lmullen/lincolnmullen.com/source/_posts/2014-03-17-charting-faculty-salaries.markdown

 the "[Average Salaries of Tenured and Tenure-Track Faculty at 4-Year Colleges, 2013--14][]," with an [accompanying article][].
 Except for one chart in the article about pay increases, the *Chronicle* did not present the data in visual form.
-So I offer you two charts you can send to your loved ones to justify your life choices.
+So I offer you two charts that you can send to your loved ones to justify your life choices.
 You'll probably want to click through to the SVG or PDF versions of these charts so that you can scroll and zoom.

 The first chart ([SVG][], [PDF][]) shows salaries grouped by institution
 type: